decred/dcrtime/api/v1/api.md

 #### `Timestamp`

-Timestampe the server to store one or more digests and return a server timestamp.
+Timestamp the server to store one or more digests and return a server timestamp.

 * **URL**